jarelllama/Blocklist-Checker/README.md

 These transformations remove non-domain entries like IP addresses and empty lines, along with Unicode.
 Unicode in blocklists should be converted to Punycode for compatibility.

-The percentage next to the count is the entries removed from the total number of non-compiled entries (Number of domains).
+The percentage next to the count is the entries removed from the total compressed entries.

-Note that all further processing is done on the non-compiled blocklist with IP addresses and Unicode kept.

-### Number of entries after compiling

-The number of domains after processing through the Hostlist Compiler.
-This number is the same as `Number of domains - Entries removed by Hostlist Compiler`.

 ### Domains found in Tranco

-The number of domains found in the [Tranco Top Sites Ranking](https://tranco-list.eu/).
+The number of domains in the raw blocklist found in the [Tranco Top Sites Ranking](https://tranco-list.eu/).
 Expanding the dropdown reveals the domains found.

 ### Percentage of dead domains

-The percentage of domains found dead by [AdGuard's Dead Domains Linter](https://github.com/AdguardTeam/DeadDomainsLinter).
+The percentage of domains found unresolving by [AdGuard's Dead Domains Linter](https://github.com/AdguardTeam/DeadDomainsLinter).

-To generate faster reports, only 60% of the blocklist is selected for the dead check.
-This selection is done at random using `shuf`.
+To generate faster reports, only 60% of the compressed entries are selected for the dead check and used to calculate the percentage.
+This selection is done at random.

-The percentage is calculated from the 60% of the total number of non-compiled entries (Number of domains).

 ### Unique domains not found in other blocklists

-The count is of domains that were not found in the specified blocklist.
-See the list of blocklists configured to compare from here: [blocklists_to_compare.txt](https://raw.githubusercontent.com/jarelllama/Blocklist-Checker/main/data/blocklists_to_compare.txt)
+The number of domains[^1] in the raw blocklist that were not found in the specified blocklist in column 2.
+See the list of blocklists configured for comparison here: [blocklists_to_compare.txt](https://raw.githubusercontent.com/jarelllama/Blocklist-Checker/main/data/blocklists_to_compare.txt)

-The percentage is the domains that were not found in the specified blocklist from the total number of domains (Number of domains).
+The percentage shows what percent of domains in the raw blocklist are unique.

 ### Processing time

 Time taken in seconds from downloading the blocklist to generating the report.

+[^1]: The raw blocklist may contain non-domain entries like IP addresses.